On Clarity in Performance Reporting

 • Visual structure:

-A time-series line chart showing actual against the 80% target.
+A time-series chart showing actual performance against the target.

-This design made overall customer sentiment visible over time and allowed the organisation to state whether it was “on target”.
+This design made overall customer sentiment visible over time and allowed the organisation to state whether it was within expectations.

 What was not designed upstream